 1. Start smart

 A good place to start if you want to save money and live more frugally is to work out where you are spending it.
 Keep a spending diary for a couple of weeks – or go through your bank statements – to build up a picture of your habits when it comes to your finances.
 Then, write a budget.
-(Canstar has a handy Budget Planner Calculator that could help.)
+(Canstar has a handy budgeting app that makes it easy to keep track of all your accounts in one place.)
 That way, you will be able to work out how much you can comfortably save while still covering those essential expenses.